 III.
-The compensation payable to CONTRACTOR for CSS under MHSA as defined in the Definition of Services, Exhibit A-2, shall not exceed Sixty Thousand Dollars (\$60,000) for the term of this Agreement
+The compensation payable to CONTRACTOR for MHSA services (which services are addressed in the Definition of Services located at Exhibit A-2) shall not exceed Four Hundred Twenty-Three Thousand Dollars (\$423,000) for CSS services for the term of this Agreement.

-[END OF EXHIBIT B-2]
+[END OF EXHIBIT B-2 - Mental Health Services Act]